yingw787/ece552_computer_vision/REPORT.md

 After the Python programs were tested, they were profiled with [line_profiler](https://github.com/rkern/line_profiler) and [memory_profiler](https://github.com/fabianp/memory_profiler).
 This provides a line-by-line detailing of how many times a function is called, and how much memory each function call takes up.
 The results of this testing for the Python benchmark can be seen in [Appendix B](https://github.com/yingw787/ece552_computer_vision/blob/master/APPENDIX_B.md).

-From the results in Appendix B,
+From the results in Appendix B, one notes that the calls to cv2.Sobel took about 700 to 800 milliseconds, while memory-wise the calls took about 0.5 to 07 MiB.

 One unanticipated issue resulted from the fact that IA64-Linux only specifies 4 48-bit performance counters; any more specified within a given process and executed would produce garbage output.
 As from Appendix D, there are 40 preset events that are available from PAPI on the specified hardware.

 Ultimately, the primary difficulty resulted in the limited amount of time available in order to conduct the experiment, as well as shifting priorities due to unprocessed difficulties.
-Given a possible redo, the author would limit himself to
+Given a possible redo, the author may examine himself to analyzing a purely architectural aspect of GPU acceleration, for example DMA for GPUs, that have a clearly defined scope, easy measurability, as well as architectural significance.

 Additional Exploration
 -------------